ixhbinphoenix/logR/CONTRIBUTING.md

 ### Buch

 1. Run `pnpm i` to install all dependencies
-2. For a auto-refreshing dev server, run `pnpm run-script dev` or `vite`
+2. For a auto-refreshing dev server, run `pnpm dev` or `vite`
-3. For building for production, run `pnpm run-script build`
+3. For building for production, run `pnpm build`

 ### Lehrer

 1. Run `pnpm i` to install all dependencies
-2. Run `pnpm run-script run` to compile and run
+2. Run `pnpm start` to compile and run

 ## Submiting a PR